Stokes Rules Himself Out Of Englands T20 World Cup Title Defence - UrduPoint

 Stokes Rules Himself Out Of England's T20 World Cup Title Defence

-London, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) Test captain Ben Stokes has ruled himself out of England's T20 World Cup title defence in the United States and the West Indies, the England and Wales Cricket board (ECB) announced Tuesday.
+London, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) Test captain Ben Stokes has ruled himself out of England's T20 World Cup title defence, the England and Wales Cricket board (ECB) announced Tuesday.

 "Opting out of the IPL (Indian Premier League) and the (T20) World Cup will hopefully be a sacrifice that allows me to be the all-rounder I want to be for the foreseeable future," Stokes said in an ECB statement.